django-commons/django-typer/README.md

 ./manage.py hierarchy math --precision 5 divide 10 2.1
 ./manage.py hierarchy math multiply 10 2
 ```

+Using the class-based interface we could define the command like this:

 ```python
    import typing as t